renpy/renpy/sphinx/source/displaying_images.rst

         "eileen_happy.png",
         )

-The image statement must be run at init-time, before game code runs.
-When not contained inside an init block, image statements are run at init-time, as if they were placed inside an init block of priority 500.
+The image statement is run at init-time, before the menus are shown or the start label runs.
+When not contained inside an init block, image statements are run as if they were placed inside an init block of priority 500.

 See also the :ref:`ATL variant of the image statement. <atl-image-statement>`